colin-davis/reedSolomon/README.md

 func main() {

-  // First we have to initialize the Galois Field Look Up Tables
+  // Initialize the Galois Field Look Up Tables
-  // This takes a "primitive" value that is different for each application...
-  // For default QR-Codes use 285
-  // For default Datamatrix use 301

-  reedSolomon.InitGaloisFields(285, 0)
+  // We are using a QR-Code encoded message so we use 285 and 0 reedSolomon.InitGaloisFields(285, 0)

   // Get the Reed-Solomon encoded message as an int slice